danielsobrado/spring-cloud-kafka-microservices/README.md

 Each microservice registers with the service discovery server so that other microservices can find it.

 ### Spring Cloud Config Server

+Spring's client/server approach for storing and serving distributed configurations across many apps and contexts is known as Spring Cloud Config.

+This configuration store can be changed during program runtime and is ideally versioned under Git version control.

 * HTTP resource-based API for external configuration (name-value pairs or equivalent YAML content)
 * Encrypt and decrypt property values (symmetric or asymmetric)